raganwald-deprecated/homoiconic/2012/01/reuseable-abstractions.md

   # => TypeError: Object 2,3,5,7,11,13,17,19 has no method 'apply'
 ```

 And this is just the beginning.
 You can `.map` over an array, but you can't pass an array to `.map` as an argument.
-Same for standard objects (a/k/a "hashes").
+Same for standard objects (a/k/a HashMaps).
 We can go though our toolbox, and find hundreds of places where we have a special tool for functions that we can't use on arrays or objects.
 How annoying.
 I suppose we could "monkey-patch" `Array` to support `.apply` and `.call` to get around some of these errors, but the cure would be worse than the disease.

 ### Why CoffeeScript is an acceptable ClojureScript\*